shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

      ```

 10. **Open a Pull Request**:
     - Open a pull request (PR) against the `main` branch of the original repository.
 Provide a clear description of your changes and reference the issue number you are fixing.
 Fill the self review checklist.
+You should only solve one issue in one PR.

 11. **Address Review Comments**:
       - If maintainers suggests changes to your code, make the necessary updates and push the changes to your branch.
 The fix/changes should not be in a separate commit - rather the original commit must be modified force-pushed to the branch.
 If merge conflicts arise, use `git rebase` to resolve them.
+See the section on [editing commit history](#editing-commit-history) for more details.

 <!-- todo: add details about modifying pull requests following a review.-->